neelam-007/gateway/modules/assertions/IpmAssertion/README.txt

 Error reporting
 ===============
 At runtime this assertion returns success if it is able to expand the input into the output variable.
-If the template is invalid, it audits an error message and fails with the assertion status SERVER_ERROR (500).
-If the source variable does not exist, it audits an error message fails with the assertion status FAILED (501).
-Finally, it can also fail if the input data buffer is too short for the current template, or if the currently configured output buffer size is not big enough to expand this request.
+If the template is invalid, it fails with the assertion status SERVER_ERROR (500).
+If the source variable does not exist, it fails with the assertion status FAILED (501).
+Finally, it can also fail if the input data buffer is too short for the current template, or if the currently configured output buffer size is not big enough to expand the current request using the current template.

+Any unsuccessful assertion result will produce an error message in the audit log.

 Buffers and memory usage